JonatanLindh/kandidat/text/rapport/rapport.typ

   caption: [The projects MoSCow Table],
 )<MosCow>
 #pagebreak()
-=== Timeline
+=== Timeline #text(red)[ERIK KLAR]
-This subsection provides a rough timeline for the project (see #ref(<Gantt>)).
+Based on the identified tasks and features, a timeline (see #ref(<Gantt>)) for the project was created to easily follow the projects progress as time went on.
+It included work on the minimal viable product (MVP), development, writing of the report, and relevant deadlines.

 #figure(
-  // image("gantt_rev2.png", width: 90%),
-  gantt,
+  image("GANTT.png", width: 100%),
   caption: [Gantt Chart]
 ) <Gantt>

-== Societal and Ethical aspects #text(red)[ERIK KLAR] The two main points of discussion regarding ethical and societal aspects that are deemed to be relevant are how procedural content generation in game development affects game designers, mainly focusing on level designers, and how players might be affected by procedural content generation in games.
+== Societal and Ethical aspects #text(red)[ERIK, Jacob klar]

+Two main points of discussion were identified during the planning phase: How procedural content generation (PCG) affects game designers, particularly level designers, as well as its impact on players.

-Game designers within game development might lose their relevance if the procedural generation and the use of AI gets precise enough, meaning that the algorithms can perfectly replace human developers.
-Even though procedural content generation can help game companies reduce development cost and time#cite(<computers13110304>), the concerns that the algorithms may become proficient enough to replace human creativity are still present.
-An example for this is when the Swedish game company Mindark announced plans to fire half of their employees, primarily world builders, in favor of AI-driven content generation#cite(<MindarkAftonbladet>).
+As PCG and AI advance, there's a risk that it could replace human developers.
+While PCG reduces cost and development time #cite(<computers13110304>), the concerns that it may become proficient enough to replace human creativity are still present.
+An example for this is when the Swedish game company Mindark announced plans to fire half of their employees, primarily world builders, in favor of AI-driven content generation#cite(<MindarkAftonbladet>)

-The procedural content generation must be interesting enough and playable to not negatively affect players.
-Games containing procedural content generation are at the risk of containing repetitive content, which may influence a player's sense of immersion or reduce re-playability.
-An example where the content generation affected the game play negatively is when the game "No Man's Sky" was released .
-The planets generated by the game ended up being too repetitive and basic @pcgchallanges:2017.
-Additionally, PCG systems may create environments that hinder gameplay, such as untraversable terrain, thereby negatively affecting the overall playability of the game.
+For players, PCG must be interesting enough, and playable, to not negatively affect players.
+Games containing PCG are at risk of containing repetitive content, which may influence a player's sense of immersion or reduce re-playability.
+An example is No Man’s Sky, where the procedurally generated planets felt overly repetitive and basic @pcgchallanges:2017.
+Additionally, PCG can also create environments that hinder gameplay, such as untraversable terrain, negatively affecting the overall experience.

 = Process #text(red)[Erik, Jacob klar]
 This section outlines the process for creating the various components that comprise the project.
 Each subsection represents a step in increasing scale - starting from the planet-scale, focusing on unique terrain generation and other planetary features, expanding to the system-scale organization of celestial bodies and their orbital physics, and finally reaching the galaxy-scale distribution of stars.